CUBRID/cubrid-manual/en/api/jdbc.rst

 *   [*user-id*]: The user ID which is connected to a database.
 There are two types of users in a database by default: **DBA** and **PUBLIC**.
 If an empty string ("") is entered, a database is connected by the **PUBLIC** user.
 *   [*password*]: The password of a user who is to be connected to a database.
 If no password is set, enter an empty string ("").

-*   **althosts** : The host IP addresses and connection ports of one or more stand by brokers which will perform failover in the HA environment.
+*   **altHosts** : The host IP addresses and connection ports of one or more stand by brokers which will perform failover in the HA environment.
-*   **rctime** : Interval time (in seconds) to try to connect active brokers during failover in the HA environment.
+*   **rcTime** : Interval time (in seconds) to try to connect active brokers during failover in the HA environment.
 For more information, see the example in "Administrator's Guide > CUBRID HA > Environment Configuration > JDBC Configuration."

 *   **connectTimeout** : Timeout value (in seconds) for database connection (default value: 0).
 The **DriverManger.setLoginTimeout** () method can be used to configure it; however, value configured in this method will be ignored if a value is configured in the connection URL.

 *   **queryTimeout** : Timeout value (in seconds) for query execution (default value: 0, infinite).
 This value can be changed by the **DriverManger.setQueryTimeout** () method.

-*   **charset** : The character set of a database to be connected
+*   **charSet** : The character set of a database to be connected

 *   **zeroDateTimeBehavior** : The property used to determine the way to handle an output value; because JDBC does not allow a value having zero for both date and time regardless of date and time in the object with the **java.sql.Date** type.
+For information about the value having zero for both date and date, see :ref:`date-time-type`.

 	The default operation is **exception**.
 The operation for each configuration is as follows:

     *   **exception** : Default operation.
 It is handled as an SQLException exception.
     *   **round** : Converts to the minimum value allowed for a type to be returned.
     *   **convertToNull** : Converts to **NULL**.

-    For information about the value having zero for both date and date, see "CUBRID SQL Guide > Data Type > Date/Time Data Type > Definition and Characteristics."

 *   **logFile** : The name of a log file for debugging (default value: cubrid_jdbc.log).
 If a path is not configured, it is stored the location where applications are running.
 *   **logOnException** : Whether to log exception handling for debugging (default value: false)